District Report Card

 - Progress on English Learner Proficiency: 59.8% proficiency rate

-The ACT standardized test results from the Tennessee Department of Education (TDOE) are based on the highest composite score for each student earning a regular diploma.
-The WCS Class of 2021 posted an ACT composite of 24.9.
-The state average is a composite of 19.1.
+The ACT standardized test results from the Tennessee Department of Education (TDOE) are based on the highest composite score for each student earning a regular or alternate academic diploma.
+The WCS Class of 2022 posted an ACT composite of 24.7.
+The state average composite was 19.1.

 Students who earn at least a 21 composite on the ACT are eligible for the Tennessee HOPE Scholarship.
-Seventy-seven percent of the WCS Class of 2021 met that minimum score requirement.
-The state average is 36 percent.
+Seventy-five percent of the WCS Class of 2022 met that minimum score requirement.
+Thirty-five percent of students statewide met the same minimum.